 It is possible to apply to the graduate business program after completing 90 credits in a Rider undergraduate business degree program.
 Those students admitted may enter the program upon the completion of the BSBA degree.
-Courses waived should permit them to graduate in one year (by taking an additional 10 courses of graduate work).
+Courses waived should permit them to graduate with an advanced degree in one and a half years by taking the required graduate course work.
 Students considering an MBA should take MSD-106 Quantitative Methods for Business II as an undergraduate elective.
-Accounting students should see the description under the requirements for the accounting major for entering the MAcc program.
-Also see the Graduate Academic Catalog.
+Also see the Graduate Academic Catalog for requirements for the MBA program and the Master of Accountancy degree.